 Journalism, blogging, broadcasting and book-writing are my main focus, but I can also provide services including web content creation, ghost-writing and media training.

-In recent years, I have been interviewed about the banking and economic crisis and Scottish independence by BBC News, BBC Radio 4 Today, BBC World Service, BBC World News TV, BBC Newsnight Scotland, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Northern Ireland, Radio New Zealand, Talk Nation Radio (US), The Keiser Report, ITN, STV News and other broadcasters.
+In recent years, I have been interviewed about the banking and economic crisis and Scottish independence by BBC News, BBC Radio 4 Today, Sky News, BBC World Service, BBC World News TV, BBC Newsnight Scotland, BBC Radio 5 Live, BBC Radio Scotland, BBC Radio Wales, BBC Radio Northern Ireland, Radio New Zealand, Talk Nation Radio (US), The Keiser Report, ITN, STV News and other broadcasters.

 Both this website and Qfinance are ranked among the top finance blogs by media intelligence firm Cision.
 In January 2012, I was named the UK’s fourth most influential finance tweeter, after the Financial Times, by LondonlovesBusiness and Peer Index and 14th in economia’s December 2012 Twitter Finance 50.